-mediately north of the I-70 freeway, has a reported dip of 27°.
-We instead measure a dip, with error, of 10-20°.
-We replicate this result with additional measurements of several closely spaced beds.
-The 27° dip is steeper than those immediately westward, putting it at odds with the local-ized structural pattern of shallowing dips at the eastern edge of the swell.
-This suggests that the published dip measurement on this outcrop may be in error.
+Selected closely spaced in-situ and remotely sensed orientation measurements paired for direct comparison [Figure 11] show that remotely-sensed orientations typically closely match the in-situ measurements, typically within error.
+Mismatch of a few degrees, especially in strike, can be explained by actual localized variation in bed orientation or slight measurement errors either in remote or in-situ gathered data.
+One measurement, highlighted in red on Figure 11, has an unusually large mismatch with in-situ data.
+This measurement, at the eastern margin of the swell immediately north of the I-70 freeway, has a reported dip of 27°.
+We instead measure a dip, with error, of 10-20° and replicate this result with additional measurements of several closely spaced beds.
+The 27° dip is steeper than those immediately to the west, putting it at odds with the localized structural pattern of shallowing dips at the eastern edge of the swell.
+This suggests that the published dip measurement for this outcrop may be in error.

 Although basic correspondence between the DEM and imagery was manually checked, no processing or alignment was applied to the input data.
 A higher level of processing might increase the fidelity of the digital surface model, but this example demonstrates that reasonable planar orientations can be extracted from minimally-processed, publicly available imagery datasets, especially when good exposure is available.
-The addition of error and its visualization to the analytical product enables much more flexibility in input data quality, as errors arising from poorly registered data or sloppy digitizing will be penalized by poor confidence metrics and readily recognized [e.g. Figure 10].
+The addition of error and its visualization to the analytical product enables much more flexibility in input data quality, as errors arising from poorly registered